Caleb & Brown

 Who is Satoshi Nakamoto?

 Nobody knows!
-Their real identity has never being uncovered.
+Their real identity has never been uncovered.
 Satoshi could be one person or a group of developers anywhere in the world.
-The name is of Japanese origin, but Satoshi’s mastery of English has led many to believe that he/she/they originate from an English-speaking country.
+The name is of Japanese origin, but Satoshi’s mastery of English has led many to believe that he/she/they originate(s) from an English-speaking country.
 Satoshi continued to have an internet presence during Bitcoin’s early years, eventually disappearing on December 13th 2010, posting on BitcoinTalk forum for the last time.

 Did Satoshi invent blockchain technology?

-Bitcoin actually combines a number of existing technologies that had been around for some time.
+Bitcoin actually combines a number of existing technologies that have been around for some time.
 This concept of a chain of blocks wasn’t born with Bitcoin.
 Earlier attempts at producing a scarce digital currency using cryptography included Nick Szabo’s Bit Gold and Wei Dai’s B-money, however these attempts did not gain traction.
 Attempts at this technological solution were worked upon as early as 1992, and had many of the best and brightest minds of the cypherpunk community involved.

 Interestingly, at no point does Satoshi’s white paper make use of the term “blockchain”.
 To seek a more in depth look into Bitcoin’s history click here.